-(c) the number of shares of capital stock of the Corporation owned by each proposed nominee; (d) (d) the name and residence address of the notifying shareholder; and (e) the number of shares of capital stock of the Corporation owned by the notifying shareholder. instructions the Nominations not made in accordance herewith may, in the discretion of the Chairman of the meeting, be disregarded and upon the Chairman s nstructions the inspectors of election can disregard all votes cast for each such nominee.
+- (c) the number of shares of capital stock of the Corporation owned by each proposed nominee; - (d) the name and residence address of the notifying shareholder; and - (e) the number of shares of capital stock of the Corporation owned by the notifying shareholder.

+Nominations not made in accordance herewith may, in the discretion of the Chairman of the meeting, be disregarded and upon the Chairman s instructions the inspectors of election can disregard all votes cast for each such nominee.
 A copy of this paragraph shall be set forth in a notice to shareholders of any meeting at which directors are to be elected.
-Additional information regarding shareholders recommending nominees for directors is discussed in the accompanying proxy statement under the heading Consideration of Shareholder Nominees.
-AS PROMPT IF YOU DO A FACILITAT IT IS IMPORTANT THAT ALL SHAREHOLDERS VOTE.
+Additional information regarding shareholders recommending nominees for directors is discussed in the accompanying Proxy Statement under the heading Consideration of Shareholder Nominees.

+IT IS IMPORTANT THAT ALL SHAREHOLDERS VOTE.
 WE URGE YOU TO SIGN AND RETURN THE ENCLOSED PROXY AS PROMPTLY AS POSSIBLE, REGARDLESS OF WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING IN PERSON.
 IF YOU DO ATTEND THE MEETING, YOU MAY THEN WITHDRAW YOUR PROXY AND VOTE IN PERSON.
 IN ORDER TO FACILITATE THE PROVIDING OF ADEQUATE ACCOMMODATIONS, PLEASE INDICATE ON THE PROXY WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING.

-By Order of the Board of Directors /s/ Linda M. Iannone
+By Order of the Board of Directors

+/s/ Linda M. Iannone